SquadcastHub/squadcasthub.github.io/pages/mydoc/logdna.md

 ![](images/logdna_4.png)

 That's it!
-Your LogDNA integration is good to go and whenever the alert conditions are met, an incident will be automatically created in Squadcast.
+Your Mezmo integration is good to go and whenever the alert conditions are met, an incident will be automatically created in Squadcast.